 It also confirms what I was told by the salesman at the motorcycle shop, who had assured me that the bike was still competitive with the production TZ Yamaha of the time.
 This creates the possibility that the engine parts could still be lying around in a dusty corner of someone’s garage.

 Perhaps the most contentious issue is whether the museums 250 was the one used to win the 1969 World Championship.
 Both Jon and I agreed it was probably an earlier model, possibly 1965 as it’s fitted with the Airheart disc brakes, Lucas magneto, and “straight” megaphones of that vintage.
-To add credence to this, about eleven years ago, Derek Pickard of Road and Race magazine visited the museum and opined the view that it’s the bike that took Venturi to fourth place in 65/66 Italian Championships.
-Nonetheless, it’s still a very rare motorcycle, (even prompting seven times World Champion, John Surtees, to approach the museum in an attempt to acquire the 250 to add to the 500 he has on loan from the factory) as there are very few “complete” 250cc fours in existence.
+To add credence to this, about eleven years ago, Derek Pickard of Road and Race magazine visited the museum.
+He opined the view that it’s the bike that took Venturi to fourth place in 65/66 Italian Championships.
+Nonetheless, it’s still a very rare motorcycle.
+It even prompting seven times World Champion, John Surtees, to approach the museum in an attempt to acquire the 250 to add to the 500 he has on loan from the factory as there are very few “complete” 250cc fours in existence.

 However, the museum would love to hear from anyone who can shed any further light on the Benelli, especially with regards to the missing engine parts as the museum would like to fully restore the 250.
 The museum can be contacted by writing to The Curator, Australian National Motor Museum, Main Street, Birdwood South Australia 5234.